Update 2 Jan 2019

 - My virtual museum, a small collection of the works I like.

-If you have more pictures of this artist, or if you dicover errors in this page, send me a note:
+If you have more pictures of this artist, or if you dicover errors in this page, send me a note (yellow envelope).

-The music you are hearing if you have clicked on the small icon at the top of this page is "Minor swing", by Django Reinhart.
+The music you are hearing if you have clicked on the small icon at the top of this page is "Maple Leaf", by Scott Joplin.

 This page was prepared by François de Dardel.